openETCS/requirements/D2.2/README.md

-D2.2 folder - State of the art : report on CENELEC
+D2.2 folder - State of the art : report on CENELEC Standard